 Expat mortgages in the Netherlands

-Spotting your dream house is important but finding the appropriate finance is essential.
+Spotting your dream house is important, but getting the appropriate finance is essential.

-As a first step, it is wise to conduct your own research throughout your network, rental agencies and newspaper advertisements (Woon section).
-Information on expat mortgages can also be obtained by banks, mortgage lenders or mortgage advisors.
+There are many ways to find a house, including looking at online sites, through rental agencies or in newspaper advertisements (Woon section).
+Information on expat mortgages can also be obtained from banks, mortgage lenders or mortgage advisors.

 Important notes about mortgages in the Netherlands

-› "k.k."
-(Kosten te koper) implies that the buyer should add about 10 to 12% to the listed price for the real estate agent and notary fees, land registry fees and aproperty transfer tax (6% of the property value).
+› "k.k." (kosten te koper) means that all costs associated with buying a house, such as real estate agent and notary fees, land registry fees and property transfer tax, are not included in the price.
+These costs usually amount to around five per cent of the listed price.
 Note that the vast majority of properties are sold with "k.k."

-› "v.o.n" (Vrij op naam) indicates that purchasing costs are payable by the vendor and usually, apply to recently built houses.
+› "v.o.n" (vrij op naam) indicates that extra costs (set out above) are included in the listed price.
+This more usually applies to recently built houses.

 Types of mortgages in the Netherlands

 › Annuiteiten (annuity mortgage)